 In terms of refilling, the Metolius Super Chalk Sock is the easier option since it has a slightly wider opening.
 The elastic cord on the BD Shot does a fine job of keeping the chalk in though, and the cord lock allows you to seal it up tightly.

-For $4.95, you get a refillable ball that will last a long time as long as you don't overfill it and are gentle when you cinch it closed.
+This refillable ball will last a long time as long as you don't overfill it and are gentle when you cinch it closed.
 BD sells a non-refillable version for a dollar less, and we really can't think of a good reason to spend a dollar less for something you're just going to throw away.
-The Metolius refillable Chalk Sock is about 50 cents less, so unless you're buying these things buy the hundreds, just go with what's most appealing to you.
+The Metolius refillable Chalk Sock is a little less, so unless you're buying these things by the hundreds, just go with what's most appealing to you.

 Our testers were pleasantly surprised to discover actual differences between the chalk balls in this review, and while one isn't necessarily better than the other, it's great to have options!